 The next step is to go to your spreadsheet, copy the information on your products, and paste it into Sales Layer.
-As you can see, it’s possible to enter data on up to 25000 products at a time.
+It is possible to enter data on up to 25000 products at a time.
 Once you have pasted in your data, the columns to be added to your catalogue are displayed so that you can review them before completing the import.

 At this point, let’s take a moment to review the fields that Sales Layer considers as basic and necessary for your product information, although two of these are actually required when importing data.

 When Sales Layer recognizes a field being imported as one of the above, or as one you have previously imported, it displays it with a green background.
 New fields are shown with a white background.
 With these you should check that the field type (short text, image, files, etc) is appropriate for the data in that field.
-Finally, when a field is given a red background it means that Sales Layer has discarded the field and will not import it, this often happens because the column in the Excel file is empty.
-However, you can always click on Enable to make Sales Layer import the field if you wish.
+Fields might also appear with a white background, or white with an empty sign in case that column is empty.
+If the latter is the case, you will be able to enable it to import that field into the structure.

-With any of the fields you import it’s possible to change their name or field type.
+With any of the fields you import it is possible to change their name or field type.
 A major advantage of this process is that, besides helping you to configure your product table on the first import, Sales Layer will remember the configuration you have chosen for future imports.

 Note: Sales Layer has been tested with 1 million products in total.
 This limit can vary depending on the complexity of the structure (number of fields, number of languages, etc.)